xingt-tang/resume.github.io/_news/ecmlpkdd_pc.md

 date: 2024-02-20
 inline: true
 ---
-I I will serve as PC member for ECML-PKDD 2024.
+I will serve as PC member for ECML-PKDD 2024.